 Q1.
 When is the UGC NET e-certificate released?

 Ans.
-E-certificate for Lectureship and JRF is released by NTA within 15-30 days after the announcement of results.
-You can download the UGC NET Certificate from the official NTA website, by following easy download steps.
+E-certificate for Lectureship and JRF is released by NTA within 10-15 days after the announcement of results.
+For 2020, the certificate as been released on 11th December 2020.
+Now, you can download the UGC NET E-Certificate from the official NTA website.

 Q2.
 When is the result announced for UGC NET?